 Introduction

-Colorectal cancer (CRC) is the third most prevalent cancer and accounts for xx% of the cancer deaths all over the world{Siegel, 2019 #26013}.
-Previous studies have found that the accumulations of both genetic and epigenetic alterations lead to the carcinogenesis of CRC.
-As reported by xx et al, the mutation of xx, xx and xx genes are the key events in CRC and the distribution of these mutations differed in different populations.
-The five-year survival rate of CRC is xx% in its early stage while decreased significantly to xx% when detected at the later stages, suggesting the importance of early detection methods.
+Colorectal cancer (CRC) is the third most prevalent cancer and accounts for 10 % of the cancer deaths all over the world [ref1]Previous studies have found that the accumulations of both genetic and epigenetic alterations lead to the carcinogenesis of CRC.
+The mutation of APC, KRAS, TP53 and PIK3CA genes are the key events in CRC and the distribution of these mutations differed in different populations [ref2]..
+The five-year survival rate of CRC is above70 % in its early stages (TNM I-III stages) while decreased significantly to about 14 % when detected at the later stage (IV) [www.cancer.org], suggesting the importance of early detection methods.
 Recently, owing to the widely application of screening modalities including colonoscopy and image-based detection, the mortality of CRC has been decreased significantly.
-However, the intravenous of these screening methods makes it not widely accepted across populations, calling for the need to develop the non-intravenous methods for CRC early diagnosis.
+However, the intravenous of these screening methods makes it not widely accepted across populations, calling for the need to develop the non-intravenous methods for CRC early diagnosis.[ref1]
+Siegel, R. L., et al. (2019).
+"Cancer statistics, 2019."
+CA Cancer J Clin 69(1): 7-34.

+[ref2] Cunningham, D., et al. (2010).
+"Colorectal cancer."
+Lancet 375(9719): 1030-1047

-DNA methylation is a crucial epigenetic modifications in the mammalian genomes and plays key roles in many cellular process, including embryonic development, transcription[1] regulation[1, 2]{Jiang, 2018 #9074}{He, 2011 #9073}{Jiang, 2018 #9074} as well as genomic imprinting [3].
-[4][5][6][7-9]Recently, DNA methylation alterations have been found in multiple kinds of tumors, and is recognized as promising biomarkers for diagnosis, prognosis of cancers [6].
-Until now, a number of candidate DNA methylation-based biomarkers have been found in CRC, especially for the SEPT-9, which has been approved for CRC diagnosis [10-15].
-However, it is found that the sensitivity and specificity of SEPT-9 is not as good as that of the stool DNA test and require improved sensitivity for detection of early CRCs and advanced adenomas [16-18].
-Therefore, the identification of DNA methylation-based biomarkers with high accuracy are urgently needed for liquid biopsy of CRC.
+DNA methylation is a crucial epigenetic modifications in the human genomes and plays key roles in embryonic development, transcription[1] regulation[1, 2] and genomic imprinting [3].
+DNA methylation shown different patterns in different tissues and disease status which have been applied to develop for tissue-of-origin[4] and disease prediction[5], especially cancer[6] and immune diseases[7-9][6].
+Until now, a serials of candidate DNA methylation-based biomarkers have been found in CRC, especially SEPT9[10-15].
+However, the performance of SEPT9 was found not as good as that of the stool DNA test[16-18].
+Therefore, the identification of better DNA methylation-based biomarkers with high accuracy will deeply benefit liquid biopsy of CRC.

-Zinc finger proteins are prominent component of transcriptional factors in eukaryotes.
-It has been reported that zinc finger proteins could be divided into 8 different classes, including Cys2His2 (C2H2) like, Gag knuckle, Treble clef, Zinc ribbon, Zn2/Cys6, TAZ2 domain like, Zinc binding loops and Metallothionein [19, 20].
+Zinc finger proteins (ZFP) are prominent component of transcriptional factors in eukaryotes.
+It has been reported that ZFP could be divided into eight different classes, including Cys2His2 (C2H2) like, Gag knuckle, Treble clef, Zinc ribbon, Zn2/Cys6, TAZ2 domain like, Zinc binding loops and Metallothionein [19, 20].
 Among them, the C2H2-type zinc finger motifs is the largest family of all zinc finger motif classes.
 Currently, a growing body of literature suggest that zinc finger proteins could contribute or suppress tumor progression via transcriptional regulation.
-Meanwhile, the DNA methylation alterations of multiple zinc finger proteins have been recognized as promising biomarkers for cancer diagnosis, prognosis and drug response, indicating its vital role in cancers.
-However, few studies have assessed the DNA methylation profiles of these zinc finger genes in CRC comprehensively and systemically, which may be of importance for identifying key zinc finger proteins in the tumorigenesis and diagnosis of CRC.
+Meanwhile, the DNA methylation alterations of multiple ZFPs have been recognized as promising biomarkers for cancer diagnosis, prognosis and drug response, indicating its vital role in cancers.
+However, few studies have assessed the DNA methylation profiles of these ZFGs in CRC comprehensively and systemically, which may be of importance for identifying key zinc finger proteins in the tumorigenesis and diagnosis of CRC.